Prison Pilot Programs and Processes

 For a small organization Hawai‘i Friends has been extremely effective in developing and measuring the effectiveness of unique restorative justice (RJ) programs and disseminating information about them across the world.

 Since 1996 Hawai‘i Friends has promoted restorative justice, which is based on democratic decision making and applies public health education principals, i.e. it is empowering, relies on active learning experiences for affecting positive behavioral, emotional, and cognitive changes for individuals and communities.
-Restorative justice offers offenders an opportunity to learn from wrongdoing.
-Restorative justice is based on the ancient conflict resolution practices of many indigenous cultures including Hawaiians.
+Restorative justice offers people who have harmed others the opportunity to learn from wrongdoing and it offers those harmed the opportunity to find ways to cope with their harm and explore healing.